 Afobazole has a unique mechanism of action that differs from that of typical tranquilizer drugs.
 The drug does not bind to benzodiazepine receptors; it works by interacting with melatonin and sigma-1 receptors and restoring the sensitivity of GABA receptors to their endogenous ligands.

 Besides having an anxiolytic effect, Afobazol does have neuroprotective and neurotrophic properties and is shown to reversibly inhibit MAO-A.

 One of the most important advantages of fabomotizole over benzodiazepines is that it does not form dependence and has fewer side effects.

-Recommended dosage is 10mg three times a day.
-The length of the treatment course is 2-4 weeks.
-If necessary, the maximum daily dosage can be increased by up to 60mg, and the treatment course to three months.
+The recommended dosage is one pill three times a day for 2-4 weeks.
+If necessary, the dosage can be raised twice and the duration of the treatment course can be up to three months long.

 - Age below 18 years old